-The high profilers of the English League One
+The high profilers of the English League One by data

 It was recently announced that the English Football League (EFL) would settle both League One and League Two on a Points Per Game (PPG) system.

 With the unprecedented use of a widely debated system that has significant impacts on promotion and relegation, there may be more focus on the third and fourth tiers of English football than ever before.
 The fact that both divisions still have play-off finals means that there is a final opportunity for those sides to earn promotion at the end of such an unpredictable campaign.

 In League One, several teams have impressed and the likes of Sunderland and Peterborough missing out on a play-off spot typifies that.
 Today, we use the SciSports Platform to profile three of the best defenders, midfielders and forwards in the third tier of English football.

 For League One, the 2019/20 campaign has seen a number impressive youngsters come up against established players who have dropped down from the Championship.